Friday 12 September 2025

 ceri.king@pangbourne.com - PA to the Bursar for appointments with the Bursar

-martin.palfrey@pangbourne.com - Network Systems and Data Manager, for any change of contact or address details once you have joined the College.
+martin.palfrey@pangbourne.com - Network Systems and Data Manager, for any change of contact or address details once you have joined the College or if you have trouble accessing any of the school systems.

 bursaryadmin@pangbourne.com - if you are interested in lift sharing with other parents, please email with the general direction you are travelling from and the College will put interested parties in touch with each other.